 Photographer Christian Voigt lives in Hamburg and the South of France.
 Born in 1961, Voigt studied in Berlin and Vancouver and then worked in film and publishing.

-Extensive travels and photo documentations were the first step to record impressions and to transform them artistically.
-With his unique visual language and most modern technique, he developed a distinctive style which early aroused the interest of art institutions, critics and collectors.
-International public exhibitions, for example in Paris, Madrid, Milan, Dubai, San Francisco, New York, allowed him to present his work to a wide audience, successfully establishing himself in the art world within a few years.
+Extensive travels and photo documentaries were the first step to record impressions and to transform them artistically.
+With his unique visual language and state-of-the-art technology, he developed a distinctive style that early on attracted the interest of art institutions, critics and collectors.
+International public exhibitions in Paris, Madrid, Milan, Dubai, San Francisco, New York, among others, enabled him to present his work to a wide audience, successfully establishing himself in the art world within a few years.
 His large-format, strictly limited series are an integral part of international collections of renowned public and private institutions.

 A traveller between worlds